Champion Power Equipment vs Cat

 Who Should Choose Cat?

-That said, Cat's limited catalog of just 5 models means buyers have far fewer options to match their specific power needs.
-The lower scores across value, quality, practical features, and overall performance suggest that Cat generators, while potentially more dependable over time, may not deliver the same breadth of capability or cost efficiency as their Champion counterparts.
+That said, Cat's limited catalog of just 5 models means buyers have far fewer options to match their specific needs.
+The lower scores in features (1.6), practical performance (4.1), and value (2.0) suggest that Cat generators may not deliver the same breadth of functionality or cost efficiency as Champion alternatives.
+Cat is a reasonable choice for those who trust the brand name and want a dependable unit, but shoppers should be aware they are likely paying more relative to the feature set they receive.

 Score Breakdown